gg9192/tetris/README.md

 I decided to use GitHub as my version control solution half way through the project to better doccument my progress.

+In order for the project to work, you MUST add core.jar (processing) as a library!

 https://www.linkedin.com/in/alex-guo-b104ba208/